ItsMeVinayakBhat/prophet-net-anomaly/README.md

 twine upload dist/*
 ```

-*To Uninstall and Reinstall the prophet-net-anomaly*
+*To Uninstall and Reinstall the propano*

 ```
-pip uninstall prophet-net-anomaly -y
+pip uninstall propano -y
 ```

 ```